An interpretable wildfire spreading model for real-time predictions: Conclusions and Outlook

 \section{Conclusions and Outlook}

-A physically-based, and interpretable model of fire propagation has been developed by combining simplified reaction kinetics with mass and energy balances.
-The latter includes a convective contribution by the mean gas velocity through the canopy, a dispersion term that accounts for short-scale heat transfer by turbulence, buoyant currents, and radiation, and a term representing losses to the ambient by free convection and radiation.
-The mean velocity through the canopy is a key quantity both for the convection and dispersion terms.
-It is estimated from the effect of ambient wind, quantified by $u_{10}$, on the two extremes, (i) air flow through an intact canopy (wind-induced momentum dissipated as canopy drag) and (ii) air flow above totally burned ground (wind-induced momentum dissipated as rough wall drag).
+A physics-based and interpretable model of fire propagation has been developed by invoking simplified reaction kinetics and energy conservation.
+The latter includes a convective contribution by the mean gaseous velocity through the canopy, a dispersion term that accounts for short-scale heat transfer by turbulence, buoyant currents, and radiation, and a term representing losses to the ambient by free convection and radiation.
+The mean velocity through the canopy is a key quantity for both the convection and dispersion terms.
+It is estimated from the effect of ambient wind, $u_{10}$, combining two extremes: (i) air flow through an intact canopy (wind-induced momentum dissipated as canopy drag) and (ii) air flow above totally burned ground (wind-induced momentum dissipated as rough wall drag).

 In the present work, an off-line validation of the developed model is attempted by providing predictions for which benchmark data are available in the literature.
-Concerning fuel properties, it is shown that higher bulk density leads to slower ROS according to the inverse power expression ${\rm ROS}\sim m_{s,0}^{-\zeta}$, as does fuel moisture according to the exponential expression ${\rm ROS}\sim e^{-\mu\, (\rm{FMC})}$.
-Also, the effect of fuel size (leaves, branches, and trunks) may be quantified by an appropriate choice of the constants in the combustion kinetics.
+Concerning fuel properties, it is shown that higher bulk density and fuel humidity lead to slower fire spread, in quantitative agreement with semi-empirical expressions in the literature.
+The effect of ambient wind is considered first for a straight firefront (1D propagation).
+With increasing wind speed, backward propagation of the firefront is decelerated and then extinguished, while propagation along the wind is intensified, varying roughly with the square of the speed, $u_{10}$.
+The combined effect of wind and terrain inclination is also considered, and predictions are found to be in satisfactory agreement with the results of the available detailed CFD simulations.